Surakshaajith/simple-ocr-opencv/README.md

 #### Step 5: Classification

-Uses the pixels-to-characters mappings defined in previous steps to classify what new characters are.
+Uses k-Nearest Neighbors algorithm to compare the training images to the content of new image in order to guess what characters appear to be in the new image.

 #### Step 6: Results